 It can be heartbreaking to watch your beautiful succulent plants shedding leaves out of nowhere.
-While this may indicate that your plant is stressed or unhealthy, the exact cause could be unclear.
-However, if your succulent leaves falling off, you should not take this lightly or ignore it.
-It’s essential to check in on your plant and see what’s causing the succulents leaves falling off.
+While this may indicate that your plant is stressed or unhealthy, the exact cause is unclear.
+However, if your succulent leaves fall off, you should not take this lightly or ignore it.
+It’s essential to check in on your plant and see what’s causing the “succulents leaves falling” off.

 - 2 Here’s a guide on how to propagate the fallen leaves of your succulent.

-- 3 How to prevent the succulent leaves from falling off?
+- 3 How do prevent the succulent leaves from falling off?

 - 4 Do succulent leaves grow back after falling off?

 - 5 Why did all the leaves fall off my succulent?